Senior Preparatory Curriculum

 The Historian, The Geographer & The Religious Studies student

-In the Senior Section of Terra Nova, the three Humanities subjects of History, Geography and Religious Studies work closely together and, through the TN Baccalaureate, plan dynamic, wide-ranging and enjoyable learning opportunities for pupils of all abilities.
+In the Senior Section of Terra Nova, the three Humanities subject teachers of History, Geography and Religious Studies work closely together to plan dynamic, wide-ranging and enjoyable learning opportunities for pupils of all abilities.
 Although each subject is timetabled separately, the department actively seeks to provide cross-curricular links and focus; for example the Middle East and the socio-political consequences of the Crusades in a region that still reverberates with unrest today manifest through religious extremism and radicalisation.

 The historian, W.G.
 Hoskins, once wrote that ‘history cannot be studied without getting mud on one’s boots’.
 Learning outside the classroom is a very important aspect of the Humanities’ curriculum.
 There exists a plethora of heritage and opportunity, to inspire and engage our pupils, right on our doorstep.
 Recent visits include: The Grosvenor Museum, Tatton Park, The National Emergency Services Museum, Norton Priory, Stockport Air Raid Shelters, Manchester Jewish Museum, Martin Mere Wetland Centre, Liverpool Maritime and World Museums, The Draper’s Field Study Centre and, of course, Jodrell Bank Discovery Centre.